-All completed applications will be reviewed by a tuition reduction award committee at California Aeronautical University.
+All completed applications will be reviewed by a scholarship committee at California Aeronautical University.
 Finalists may be scheduled for a personal interview.
 Preference will be given to employees of organizations that have employed California Aeronautical University graduates.

 Verification Policy and Procedures